khawkins98/all-the-stations/about.md

 ### What counts as a station?

-1. We’re using the most up-to-date list of stations in Great Britain<a href="http://orr.gov.uk/statistics/published-stats/station-usage-estimates" target="new"> provided by the Office of Rail and Road</a> (ORR).
+1. We’re using the most up-to-date list of stations in Great Britain <a href="http://orr.gov.uk/statistics/published-stats/station-usage-estimates" target="new">provided by the Office of Rail and Road</a> (ORR).
 {% if site.time < 1495321200 %}
 Their list for 2015-16 contains 2,557 stations, five new stations having opened since and another opening in May 2017, bringing the total to 2,563.
 {% else %}
 Their list for 2015-16 contains 2,557 stations and six new stations have opened since, bringing the total to 2,563.
 {% endif %}
- <a href="stationlist.html">The complete list of stations is on this page here</a>.
+<a href="stationlist.html">The complete station list is available here</a>.
 2. The London Underground, Tyne &amp; Wear Metro, Glasgow Subway, heritage railways and stations in Northern Ireland are **not** included, and neither are abandoned stations (e.g. Norton Bridge, Newhaven Marine).

 ### What counts as having visited each station?